saltstack/salt/doc/topics/cloud/vagrant.rst

 .. code-block:: bash

-    salt-cloud -p vagrant-machine my-machine
+    salt-cloud -p vagrant-machine my-id

-This will create the machine specified by the cloud profile ``vagrant-machine``, and will give the machine the minion id of ``my-machine``.
+This will create the machine specified by the cloud profile ``vagrant-machine``, and will give the machine the minion id of ``my-id``.
 If the cloud master is also the salt-master, its Salt key will automatically be accepted on the master.

 Once a salt-minion has been successfully installed on the instance, connectivity